Yakov Sverdlov

-Born in Nizhny Novgorod to a Jewish family active in revolutionary politics, Sverdlov joined the Russian Social Democratic Labour Party in 1902 and supported Vladimir Lenin's Bolshevik faction during an ideological split.
-He was active in the Urals during the failed Revolution of 1905, and in the next decade, he was subjected to constant imprisonment and exile.
-After the 1917 February Revolution overthrew the monarchy, Sverdlov returned to Petrograd and was appointed chairman of the Party Secretariat.
-In that capacity, he played a key role in planning of the October Revolution.
+Born in Nizhny Novgorod to a Jewish family active in revolutionary politics, Sverdlov joined the Russian Social Democratic Labour Party in 1902 and supported Vladimir Lenin's Bolshevik faction from 1903.
+He was active in the Urals during the failed Revolution of 1905, and over the next decade was subjected to constant imprisonment and exile.
+After the 1917 February Revolution overthrew the monarchy, Sverdlov returned to Petrograd and was appointed a secretary of the party's central committee.
+In this capacity, he played a key role in planning the October Revolution, in which the Bolsheviks came to power.
+Sverdlov became one of the most powerful figures in the Soviet regime, with Lenin, Leon Trotsky, and Joseph Stalin.

-Sverdlov was elected chairman of the All-Russian Central Executive Committee in November 1917.
-He worked to consolidate Bolshevik control of the new regime and supported the Red Terror campaign and the decossackization policies.
-He is also considered to have played a major role in authorising the execution of the Romanov family in July 1918.
+In November 1917, Sverdlov was elected chairman of the All-Russian Central Executive Committee, the de facto head of state.
+He worked to consolidate Bolshevik control of the new regime and supported the Red Terror campaign and decossackization policies.
+He played major roles in the dissolution of the Constituent Assembly in January 1918, in persuading party members to support the Treaty of Brest-Litovsk signed with the Central Powers that March, and in authorising the execution of the Romanov family that July.
+He also served briefly as acting head of government after Lenin was injured in an assassination attempt in August.

-Sverdlov died in March 1919 during the Spanish flu at the age of 33 and was buried in the Kremlin Wall Necropolis.
-The city of Yekaterinburg was renamed Sverdlovsk in 1924 in his honour.
+In March 1919, Sverdlov died at age 33 of the Spanish flu, and was buried in the Kremlin Wall Necropolis.
+The city of Yekaterinburg (Sverdlovsk) and Theatre Square in Moscow were renamed in his honour.
+Some historians regard his untimely death as a key factor which enabled the rise of Stalin after Lenin's death in 1924, as Sverdlov was a natural candidate for the post of General Secretary held by Stalin from 1922.